 Side Effects & SafetyWhen taken by mouth: There isn't enough reliable information to know if betel nut is safe to take in small doses or for a short time.
 But betel nut is LIKELY UNSAFE when taken long-term or in high doses.
 Some of the chemicals in betel nut have been associated with cancer.
 Other chemicals are poisonous.
 Eating 8-30 grams of betel nut can cause death.

 Chewing betel nut can make your mouth, lips, and stool turn red.
 It can cause stimulant effects similar to caffeine and tobacco use.
-It can also cause more severe effects including vomiting, diarrhea, gum problems, increased saliva, chest pain, abnormal heart beat, low blood pressure, shortness of breath and rapid breathing, heart attack, coma, and death.
+It can also cause more severe effects including vomiting, diarrhea, gum problems, increased saliva, kidney disease, chest pain, abnormal heart beat, low blood pressure, shortness of breath and rapid breathing, heart attack, coma, and death.

 Special Precautions & Warnings:It's LIKELY UNSAFE for anyone to take betel nut by mouth for more than a short time.
 But betel nut is especially dangerous for people with the following conditions: